glycerine/uart/README.md

 > cache misses, not the number of key-compare
 > operations.
 For large data sets, using these
 > B-tree containers will save memory and improve performance.

+In the sequential full table scan, the btree has most reads cached from the last read, and so suffers very few cache misses.

 ## Benchmarks